nus-cs2113-AY2021S2/tp/docs/UserGuide.md

   ![load fail example output](img/FailedLoadExampleOutput.jpg)

 #### 3.9.3 Editing the saved file directly
-* The FINUX team encourages higher leveled users to edit the save directly.
+* The FINUX team encourages more tech-proficient users to edit the save directly.

 > 💡 **NOTE:** Any minor mistakes in the syntax will lead to the termination of FINUX.
 > The team highly suggests that users only make minor changes like